 With other instruments, many operator actions or commands are needed to generate one pulsed sweep that may not be repeatable due to software timing.

-The hardware integrated pulsed current sweep eliminates delays and uncertainty associated with other instruments where multiple commands must be sent thus relying on software timing.
+The hardware integrated pulsed current sweep eliminates delays and uncertainty associated with other instruments which require multiple commands to be sent thus relying on software timing.
 Relying on software timing increases uncertainty inserting some error into the sweeps.

 SpikeSafe SMU hardware integrated sweeps are easy to produce, reliable and repeatable.